betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 !!! note "Excel functions"

-    - [IF statement:](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) IF(if this is true,do this,else do this)
+    - [IF statement:](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) IF(if this is true, do this, else do this)
-    - [AND statement:](https://support.office.com/en-us/article/and-function-5f19b2e8-e1df-4408-897a-ce285a19e9d9) AND(this is true,so is this,so is this) - returns true or false
+    - [AND statement:](https://support.office.com/en-us/article/and-function-5f19b2e8-e1df-4408-897a-ce285a19e9d9) AND(this is true, and so is this, and so is this) - returns true or false
-    - [Absolute references:](https://support.office.com/en-us/article/switch-between-relative-absolute-and-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9) if you're copy/pasting forumlas it's important that you make links absolute when you don't want the cell being referenced to change relative to the new cell the foruma is being pasted into.
+    - [Absolute references:](https://support.office.com/en-us/article/switch-between-relative-absolute-and-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9) if you're copy/pasting formulas it's important that you make links absolute when you don't want the cell being referenced to change relative to the new cell the formula is being pasted into.
+You do this by putting a $ in front of the parts of the reference you don't want to 'move'.

 ---
 ### Preparing the spreadsheet

-You need to copy/paste these three formulas in the relevant cell on each green row - I did a few extra rows than the runner in the markets I was looking at, just in case.
-Excel is clever enough to automatically update the relative links in the formulas, so you should be able to copy/paste the same formula in each cell.
+You need to copy/paste these three formulas into the relevant cell on each green row - I did a few extra rows than the number of runners in the markets I was looking at, just in case the fields are bigger in future events.
+Excel is clever enough to automatically update the relative links in the formulas, so you should be able to copy/paste the same formula into each cell as long as you've got your [relative and absolute references straight](https://support.office.com/en-us/article/switch-between-relative-absolute-and-mixed-references-dfec08cd-ae65-4f56-839e-5f0d8d0baca9).

-**Trigger bet rule**

-This is the trigger on Excel formula we created earlier, and it needs to go in column L (L9 for the first runner).
+- **Trigger bet rule:** this is the bet trigger Excel formula we created earlier, and it needs to go in column L (L9 for the first runner).

 ``` excel tab="Multi line"
 =IF(